 702.2 SPECIAL INSPECTION [HCD].
 When required by the enforcing agency, the owner or the responsible entity acting as the owner's agent shall employ one or more special inspectors to provide inspection or other duties necessary to substantiate compliance with this code.
 Special inspectors shall demonstrate competence to the satisfaction of the enforcing agency for the particular type of inspection or task to be performed.
-In addition to other certifications or qualifications acceptable to the enforcing agency, the following certifications or education may be
+In addition to other certifications or qualifications acceptable to the enforcing agency, the following certifications or education may be considered by the enforcing agency when evaluating the qualifications of a special inspector:

 - 1. Certification by a national or regional green building program or standard publisher.
-2. Certification by a statewide energy consulting or verification organization, such as HERS raters, building - performance contractors, and home energy auditors. - 3.
-Successful completion of a third party apprentice training program in the appropriate trade.
+2. Certification by a statewide energy consulting or verification organization, such as HERS raters, building - performance contractors, and home energy auditors.

+3. Successful completion of a third party apprentice training program in the appropriate trade.
 4. Other programs acceptable to the enforcing agency.